MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-to-microsoft-base-app-v17.md

 ## Task 14: Upgrade and install final extensions

 The final step is to upgrade to the new extension versions in the following order.
-Use the Start-NAVAppDataUpgrade cmdlet like you did in the previous task.
+Use the Start-NAVAppDataUpgrade or Install-NAVApp cmdlets like you did in the previous task.

 Run the data upgrade on the extensions in the following order:

-1. Microsoft System Application.
+1. Upgrade the Microsoft System Application extension.
-2. Microsoft Base Application.
+2. Upgrade the Microsoft Base Application extension.
-3. Install Application
+3. Install the Microsoft Application extension
-3. Customization, Microsoft, and third-party extensions.
+3. Upgrade customization extensions, Microsoft, and third-party extensions.

-   For customization extensions, only do this task for those extensions that have an empty version currently installed on the tenant (see Task 11).
-If you have a customization extension for which you didn't create and publish an empty version, complete the next task for these extensions.
+   For customization extensions, only do this task for those extensions that have an empty version currently installed on the tenant (see **Task 11**).
+If you have a customization extension for which you didn't create and publish an empty version, complete the next task to install these extensions. s
 ## Task 15: Install remaining customization extensions

 Complete this task for customizations extension that you created in Task 1, but create and publish an empty version first.